kdcamp22/odin-recipes/README.md

 # odin-recipes
-Recipes github repository <br> <br>
+Recipes github repository
-This is just me trying to create a new project for experience following the odin project.
+I am building a recipe app according to the Odin Project and githubs requirements.